 Crape myrtle is a popular tree found across the Carolinas.
 If you have crape myrtles in your yard, there's a new insect pest that could be altering the overall health of your trees.
 The insect pest is known as crape myrtle bark scale and infestations are on the rise.
-Our Certified Arborists have already spotted this scale throughout neighborhoods in Concord and Charlotte, NC.
+Our Certified Arborists have already spotted this scale throughout neighborhoods in Concord, Charlotte, and Lake Norman NC.
 Keep on the lookout, below are signs of how this bark scale is showing up in crape myrtles!

-- Branches and trunks can become covered in the white scale infestation.
+- Are you trees covered in white scaly patches?
+The most common symptom of crape myrtle bark scale: scaly patches.
+Branches and trunks can become covered in the white scale infestation.

 - The scale infestations appear as white or gray and leaves behind a waxy substance on stems, large twigs, and trunks, but rarely on foliage.

 - The scale infestation especially congregates in branch crotches and at pruning sites.